Verified July 2026 · Cited to primary sources

 Is BPC-157 FDA approved?

 No. BPC-157 is not FDA-approved for any indication.
-It was removed from the 503A Category 2 list in April 2026 and is being evaluated by the FDA's Pharmacy Compounding Advisory Committee on July 23, 2026.
+It was removed from the 503A Category 2 list in April 2026, and on July 23, 2026 the FDA's Pharmacy Compounding Advisory Committee voted 8 to 6 (1 abstention) to recommend adding it to the 503A compounding list for ulcerative colitis.
+That recommendation is advisory; the FDA still makes the final call and has not yet acted.

 Does BPC-157 actually work?

 The healing claims come almost entirely from rodent studies.
-There are no published human efficacy trials, so on our scale BPC-157 is Grade D — animal studies only, unproven in humans.
+There are no published human efficacy trials, so on our scale BPC-157 is Grade D: animal studies only, unproven in humans.
+The July 2026 PCAC vote was about a legal compounding route, not about whether it works.

-There is no legal, supervised US route to BPC-157 right now — its compounding status is under FDA review (July 2026 PCAC).
+Not yet.
+The July 23, 2026 PCAC vote was a recommendation to the FDA, not a legalization.
+Until the FDA acts on that recommendation, there is no legal, supervised US route to BPC-157.
 Vials sold "for research use only" are a gray-market fig-leaf, not a legal loophole.

 Is BPC-157 banned in sport?